 What do food service companies serve Baystate students for lunch?

 The National School Lunch (NSL) program was established 75 years ago out of the concern that too many American children were undernourished.
 While free-and-reduced school lunch remains a critical program to ensure that all children have access to food, we know now that food security does not always mean nutrition security.
 Today, school food has become a business that often puts profit over children's health.

 Where once children lacked access to adequate calories and sources of protein, now most Massachusetts children overconsume calorie-dense and nutrient-poor food products.
 These food products have been linked to chronic disease and are overrepresented on school lunch menus: think chicken nuggets, cheeseburgers, frozen pizza, hot dogs, deli meat.
 At the same time, 9 out of 10 Massachusetts children under-consume fruits, vegetables, whole grains, and proteins high in fiber and other critical nutrients.

-The Massachusetts Healthy School Lunch Bill has the power to change that.
+The Massachusetts Healthy School Lunch Coalition has the power to change that.

 Food service companies are serving our children